-- 1. Peter G. Northhouse, Leadership: Theory and Practice (Ninth Edition 2022), Sage Publishers, 9781071834473. - David, Fred R., David, Forest R., David, Meredith E., Strategic Management: Concepts and Cases, A Competitive Advantage Approach, Seventeenth edition.
-Boston: Pearson, [2020].
-ISBN for e-version: 9780135203736 - 3.
+- 1. Peter G. Northhouse, Leadership: Theory and Practice (Ninth Edition 2022), Sage Publishers, 9781071834473. - 2.
 Cook, T. (2021) Lead, Develop, Care: Shaping the Different Kind of Leader.
 Second Edition Charlottesville, VA: LDC Publishing.

 Additional material may be included for each class on Canvas.
 You are to check the course website for each week and complete supplemental readings.